 They are QA interview questions that allow interviewers to take a deep-dive into your professional life.
 These questions come after the general questions.
 Try to give a more detailed answer, and demonstrate your professionalism.
 Showcase who you are in a work setting.

-- Can you give an example of a bug you found that took a lot of back and forth communication between you and the dev team?
+Can you give an example of a bug you found that required extensive communication with the dev team?

-- Are you familiar with any automation testing tools?
-How do you use it in your daily work life?
+Are you familiar with any automation testing tools?
+How do you use them in your daily work?

-- What are some current QA technology advancements or updates that you know?
+What are some recent advancements or updates in QA technology that you know?

-- Can you describe a situation in which you had to collaborate with developers or other teams to resolve a testing issue?
+Can you describe a situation where you collaborated with developers or other teams to resolve a testing issue?

 Tricky QA Interview Questions